Arab Belt project: Background

 During the 19th century, however, large Kurdish-speaking tribal groups both settled in and were deported to areas of northern Syria from eastern Anatolia and the northwestern areas of the Zagros.
 The largest of these tribal groups was the powerful Reshwan tribe, which was initially based in Adıyaman Province.
 Clans from another Anatolian tribe, the Milli confederation mentioned in 1518 onward, moved into the area.

-Upon the fall of the Ottoman Empire at the end of World War 1, the Jazirah was divided into three parts, between Turkey, Syria, and Iraq.
+Upon the fall of the Ottoman Empire at the end of World War I, the Jazirah was divided into three parts, between Turkey, Syria, and Iraq.
 All three new nation-states left the region as a hinterland with little to no government attention or subsidies; even in the 21st century literacy rates and household income exhibit a stark difference between those regions and other regions.

-In the 1920's, the number of Kurds in the Syrian Jazirah was estimated from 20,000 to 25,000 people, out of 100,000 inhabitants.
+In the 1920s, the number of Kurds in the Syrian Jazirah was estimated from 20,000 to 25,000 people, out of 100,000 inhabitants.
 In 1927, there were exactly 47 Kurdish-majority villages and towns.
 By 1929, following Kurdish expulsion from Turkey under Kemalist policies and the failure of the Sheikh Said rebellion (1925) and the Ararat rebellion (1927–1930), these now numbered over 800.
 Some Kurdish Alevis, fleeing the persecution of the Turkish army during the Dersim massacre, also settled in Afrin and Mabeta in the 1930s.
 This was all directly supported by the French High Commissioner of the Levant through the Terrier Plan in order to increase the profits of the area as well as to "divide and conquer".

 Danish writer C. Niebuhr who traveled to Arabia and Upper Mesopotanmia in 1764 recorded five nomadic Kurdish tribes (Dukurie, Kikie, Schechchanie, Mullie and Aschetie) and six Arab tribes (Tay, Kaab, Baggara, Geheish, Diabat and Sherabeh) in the area around Mardin.
 According to Niebuhr, the Kurdish tribes were settled near Mardin in Turkey, and paid the governor of that city for the right to graze their herds in the Syrian Jazira.

 Thus, due to Ottoman policies and a general trend of sedentary urbanisation of nomadic peoples, the Kurdish tribes gradually settled in villages and cities and are still present in the modern governorate.